 Speech and text analytics is a set of features that uses natural language processing (NLP) to provide an automated analysis of an interaction’s content, to provide insight into customer-agent conversations.
 Speech and text analytics includes the transcription of voice interactions, analysis for customer sentiment and topic spotting, to create meaning from otherwise unstructured data.

 Organizations can use this data to fulfill key use cases around agent performance improvement (for example, decrease AHT, increase FCR, sales conversion, and so on), compliance, customer satisfaction (for example, NPS), and customer business intelligence.

-- Voice transcription – Get insight into conversations between external (customer) and internal (flows, agents, etc.) participants to see who is saying what.
+- Voice transcription and digital transcripts – Get insight into conversations between external (customer) and internal (flows, agents, etc.) participants to see who is saying what.
 For voice interactions, audio is transcribed using our native transcription engine and the internal participant can be an IVR, voice bots, ACD, agent, conference or voicemail.
 For digital interactions (for example, email, message, or chat) the internal participant can be bots or agents.
 This information can be used to improve employee training and feedback, and to identify business problems.
-For more information, see About voice transcription.
+For more information, see About voice transcription and About digital transcripts.

 - Customer sentiment analysis – Recognize a customer’s attitude during an interaction based on the language used during an interaction.
 By capturing the sentiment of the customer’s phrases, users gain valuable insight into the customer’s experience and subsequently use this information to improve service delivery.
 For more information, see About sentiment analysis.

 - Interaction overview and details – A visual representation of the voice or digital interaction that enable agents and supervisors to review, recognize and determine customer sentiment and agent competency.
-For voice interactions the interaction overview includes a variety of information and controls (play, pause, annotate, live monitoring, adjust volume and speed, sentiment and topic markers, so on), For more information, see About the interaction overview and View interaction details.
+For voice interactions the interaction overview includes a variety of controls (play, pause, annotate, live monitoring, adjust volume and speed, sentiment and topic markers, so on), For more information, see About the interaction overview and View interaction details.